 Colchester has a rapidly growing population and economy.
-Over the next 5 years the Borough is anticipated to experience one of the fastest growth rates within the county, with population rising from around 195,000 to nearly 208,000 by 2025.
+Over the next few years the Borough is anticipated to experience one of the fastest growth rates within the county, with population rising from around 195,000 to nearly 208,000 by 2025.
+Our current population is 197,200.